All Episodes

 And I mean, to be honest, I want to bang my head against the wall.

-It gets so frustrating To me, because it need not have gone down this way.
+It gets so frustrating to me because it need not have gone down this way.

-And I thought it was a a very, very poor rollout for a party that for eight years was dedicated to repealing and replacing Obamacare.
+And I thought it was a very, very poor rollout for a party that for eight years was dedicated to repealing and replacing Obamacare.

 We can't get past cloture.